 Everyone worries or gets scared sometimes.
 But if you feel extremely worried or afraid much of the time, or if you repeatedly feel panicky, you may have an anxiety disorder.
-Anxiety disorders — which include panic attacks, post-traumatic stress disorder, obsessive-compulsive disorder, and phobias — are among the most common mental illnesses, affecting roughly 40 million American adults each year.
-Thankfully, never before have there been so many therapies to help control anxiety.
+Anxiety disorders — which include panic attacks, post-traumatic stress disorder, and obsessive-compulsive disorder — are among the most common mental illnesses, affecting roughly 40 million American adults each year.
+Thankfully, there are numerous therapies to help control anxiety and stress disorders.
 This report provides up-to-date information on these treatments, including medications, exposure therapy, cognitive behavioral therapy, hypnosis, meditation, and exercise.
-It also includes information on the many types of anxiety disorders, their symptoms, causes, and getting a proper diagnosis, as well as advice on making treatment work for you.
+It also includes information on the many types of anxiety and stress disorders, their symptoms, causes, and getting a proper diagnosis, as well as advice on making treatment work for you.

-Prepared by the editors of Harvard Health Publications in conjunction with Michael Mufson, M.D., Assistant Professor of Psychiatry at Harvard Medical School.
+Prepared by the editors of Harvard Health Publications in conjunction with Ann R. Epstein, MD, Instructor in Psychiatry, Harvard Medical School, Cambridge Health Alliance.
 49 pages.
-(2011)
+(2014)

 Cognitive behavioral therapy (CBT), the leading form of therapy for anxiety, aims to correct ingrained patterns of negative thoughts and behaviors.
 As the name suggests, it has two parts.
 Cognitive therapy helps people change patterns of thinking that prevent them from overcoming their fears.
 Behavioral therapy works to change their reactions in situations that trigger anxiety.